 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 Step 2.
 Installing Monitorix on Debian 10.

 Install below prerequisite packages to Debian based system:

 Next, install the GPG key:

-Then, Install Monitorix on Debian system using following command:
+Then, Install Monitorix on the Debian system using the following command:

 Once Monitorix is installed, it is started and enabled to run on system boot by default:

 sudo systemctl start monitorx sudo systemctl enable monitorx sudo systemctl restart apache2